Vitamin C IV or Liposomal Vitamin C: Which One Is For You?

 I also recommend that, prior to getting your vitamin C IV, you get tested to see if you may have any sensitivities to vitamin C IV and vitamin C in general.
 One, in particular, is the G6PD (glucose-6-phosphate dehydrogenase) deficiency test.
 G6PD deficiency is connected to heightened sensitivity to vitamin C. Always consult with your health care provider before beginning any type of IV treatments.

-The Evidence is In: Vitamin C is a Cancer Preventer (and a Cancer Buster Too)
+The Evidence is In: Cancer Preventer (and a Cancer Buster Too)

 Liposomal vitamin C can and should be a major tool in your toolbox for creating vibrant health.
 In the form of vitamin C IV, it can also be a major natural health modality to consider if you are on a healing journey with Breast Cancer as well.